MYTH #1: Vouchers give parents the freedom to choose.

 MYTH #2: Vouchers help low income students.

 TRUTH: Voucher schools charge tuition in excess of what the voucher pays, do not provide transportation, do not provide free or reduced-price meals, and do not guarantee the quality of education provided.
-In some states, the bulk of private school vouchers are used by higher income students from wealthier school districts and students already enrolled in private schools, having never attended public schools.
+In most voucher states, the bulk of private school vouchers are used by higher income students from wealthier school districts and students already enrolled in private schools, having never attended public schools.
 The reality of private school vouchers for low income children is no choice at all.

 MYTH #3: Competition from school choice makes public schools better.